A guide to all steps required to unlock the Dark Iron Dwarfs in World of Warcraft: Dragonflight

 - Complete the first part of the Alliance war campaign to earn Ready for War.

 - Do a short series of recruitment quests (requires level 50+ Alliance character).

 Things need to be done in that exact order.
 To begin the recruitment quests, you need to have finished the 1st part of the war campaign.
-Additionally, you cannot start the war campaign until you reach level 35 and have travelled to Boralus Harbor in Kul Tiras.
+Additionally, you cannot start the war campaign until you reach level 35 and have traveled to Boralus Harbor in Kul Tiras.

 Suppose you have been to Kul Tiras and Boralus Harbor before.
 In that case, you can get back by taking the Boralus portal from the Mage Quarter tower in Stormwind.
 To unlock the portal, you will need to pick up a quest called The Tides of War in Stormwind’s Trade District.

-You can also get to Boralus Harbor by taking the southern-most ship from Stormwind harbor.
+You can also get to Boralus Harbor by taking the southernmost ship from Stormwind harbor.
 However, if you take the boat without first doing The Tides of War, there won’t be any quests when you arrive.

-Horde players can get to Kul Tiras in Shadowlands by doing the Horde war campaign starting at level 35.
+Horde players can get to Kul Tiras in Dragonflight by doing the Horde war campaign starting at level 35.
 This will allow you to set up footholds on Kul Tiras that you can reach by taking the ship from the docks in Dazar’alor.
 If you don’t have the portal to Dazar’alor (from Orgrimmar), you must complete the Mission Statement quest first.